Samson101-cmd/Powershell-Project/README.md

 # Powershell-Project
 Demo
-This is my first Powershelp script/project
+This is my first Powershell script/project